jbrekelmans/go-winrm/README.md

 # Introduction
 This package enables clients written in Go to quickly upload files to a Windows server, based on the Windows Remote Management (WinRM) protocol.

-The approach to copying files is the same as [Ansible's](https://github.com/ansible/ansible/blob/7092c196ed0f0e1ee9a53d4040d5ff8c509c05b6/lib/ansible/plugins/connection/winrm.py#L586), and a single file tree can be copied in parallel.
+The approach to copying files is the same as [Ansible's](https://github.com/ansible/ansible/blob/7092c196ed0f0e1ee9a53d4040d5ff8c509c05b6/lib/ansible/plugins/connection/winrm.py#L586), and directories can be recursively copied in parallel.
 These two features make this package hundreds of times faster than [github.com/packer-community/winrmcp](https://github.com/packer-community/winrmcp).

 To realize the above, this package exposes WinRM functionality useful for passing data to PowerShell pipelines via stdin, that is not available in [github.com/masterzen/winrm](https://github.com/masterzen/winrm):
 1. The command options `WINRS_CONSOLEMODE_STDIN` and `WINRS_SKIP_CMD_SHELL` are exposed.
 These options are defined [here](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-wsmv/c793e333-c409-43c6-a2eb-6ae2489c7ef4).